contrib/contrib/README.md

 For the `contrib install` command, a typical Github project might be configured to walk the contributor through the following steps (however steps are completely configuratble).

 ```
 STEP 1.
-Choose a Github user to fork under (create a remote copy of the project)
+Fork the main project (create your own remote copy)
 $ open https://github.com/main/project/fork

 STEP 2 (ID: user).
-Which account did you choose?
+Which account is the fork under?
 prompt: myUser

 STEP 3.
 Copy the project locally